 Pjotr van Schothorst

-When I started to study Applied Physics at Delft University back in the year 1980, I had the desire to contribute to the development of nuclear fusion, as a solution for the World's energy, water, and ultimately food supply problems.
-As the expected date for commercial availability of nuclear fusion kept shifting, I scaled by ambitions down and became interested in other forms of energy, and in other more practical topics like 3D graphics and simulation.
-Having achieved some success in my ventures with these, I now want to go back to my original interest, and invest some of my money in promising start-up companies that have a potential to save energy or generate clean energy.
+When I studied Applied Physics at Delft University, The Netherlands, back in the year 1980, I had the desire to contribute to the development of nuclear fusion, as a solution for the World's energy, water, and ultimately food supply problems.
+As the expected date for commercial availability of nuclear fusion kept shifting, I shifted my ambitions and became interested in other forms of energy, and in other more practical topics like 3D graphics and simulation.
+Having achieved some success in my ventures in these areas, I've now gone back to my original interest, and invest some of my money in promising start-up companies that have a potential to save, generate or store energy clean energy.
+I am also interested in waste valorization and industrial electrification.

-Although the company is a personal investment venture, it has some experienced partners with a successful track record in areas that are relevant to start-up venturing, like entrepreneurship, chemical engineering, intellectual property (IP) protection, strategy & risk analysis.
+Although the company is a personal investment venture, I have some experienced partners with a successful track record in areas that are relevant to start-up venturing, like entrepreneurship, chemical engineering, intellectual property (IP) protection, strategy & risk analysis.